orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.equivalent`, `.compose` ; up the arity, probably makes less sense?
 - Basically: does there exist a single connection between the two?
-- Collapsing to a point (with(/out) a additional filters, ..., ignorances) (where/if)
 - Homotopy equivalence: When superposed perspectives can be collapsed to a single point.
-	- Cohomology, ..., not collapsable if something stops this from happening.

 ##### "Superpose in more detail"
 - `qubit / linear superposition / complex numbers` is a binary superposition, ..., orbit, which is differentiable in between steps (basically, if something else from outside the context can reach in between, it would find something there. ; Based on that precision).
 So `qubits, orbits, higher-arity structures, ignorance along rays`, same thing?.